ChalmersGU-data-structure-courses/lab-system/CONTRIBUTING.md

 # Development model

+If you have a suggestion for a feature or improvement, create an issue on the [issue tracker](https://github.com/ChalmersGU-data-structure-courses/lab-system/issues) for discussion.
 Develop new features on a feature branch and create a merge request into main.

 Fixes can be directly comitted to `main`.